hselkow/avbotz-kicad/README.md

 Members who made the most contributions to KiCad

 Kush Nayak (Software) - Created hat
-Gaurav Gupta (MCU) - Octocopuler, AHRS Circuit
+Gaurav Gupta (MCU) - Optocopuler, AHRS Circuit
-Allen Ding (MCU) - Octocopuler, AHRS Circuit
+Allen Ding (MCU) - Optocopuler, AHRS Circuit
 Eaton Huang (VP of Electrical)  - ESC Daughterboard inspired by our friends in Singapore :)
 Sean Kadkhodayan - ESC Daughterboard plus hundreds of hours in KiCad -> also as a side note: he taught me (Hunter) some of the basics in KiCad